How to Achieve an Allergy-Free Home

 Common Indoor Allergens

 What you cannot see may be hurting you.
 Common indoor allergens come from a range of sources including pet dander from your furry friends, dust mites, pollen, and mold.
-These allergens, when airborne can wreak havoc on one’s immune system.
-Allergic reactions vary from itchy, watery eyes, coughing, sneezing to asthmatic attacks.
+When airborne, these allergens can wreak havoc on one’s immune system.
+Allergic reactions vary from itchy, watery eyes, to coughing and sneezing, to asthmatic attacks.
 If you or someone in your household suffers from these symptoms, it is time to consider an air filter replacement or other options to improve air quality in your home.